-(HCPC 2016 Standards of
+(HCPC 2016 Standards of conduct, performance and ethics)

 Therefore, this guidance and leadership learning model acknowledges and includes the range of key leadership behaviours and management knowledge, skills and behaviours which are critical for healthcare professionals delivering high quality patient care.
 They can be incorporated into programme design, in accordance with all professional, regulatory and statutory body requirements.